stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

-In this example you will see how to parallelise code with OpenMP directives using the LFRic API.
+In this section of the tutorial you will see how to parallelise code with OpenMP directives using the LFRic API.

 ## Example